moorepants/learn-multibody-dynamics/introduction.rst

 quite frustrated with the black box approach of the commercial software tools most engineers used at that time, this included the tool Autolev that was developed by Kane's collaborators for the automation of multibody dynamics modeling.
-To remedy this frustation, Luke wrote the `first version of PyDy`_ as a `Google Summer of Code`_ participant in 2009.
+To remedy this frustration, Luke wrote the `first version of PyDy`_ as a `Google Summer of Code`_ participant in 2009.
 Gilbert followed him by implementing a new version as SymPy Mechanics in 2011 also as a Google Summer of Code participant.
 We use Gilbert's implementation in this text.
 Combined